 General and administrative.
-The decrease in general and administrative expenses is primarily due to decreases in business management fees and legal fees, partially offset by increases in accounting and professional fees in the 2023 period.
+The decrease in general and administrative expenses is primarily due to refunds of franchise and transfer taxes and professional fees, partially offset by increases in our trustee share awards and in our business management fees during 2024.